acmattson3/studybot/README.md

 # How To Use
 Place text files in the same directory as the program.
 Each line should be formatted with ' !! ' between the questions and their corresponding answers.
 Any text on a line following a '//' will be excluded from the line (works as a traditional C++ comment).
 Blank lines are skipped.

-**Note:** The comment character and Q/A delimiter (the thing separating the questions and answers on each line) are defined in Studybot.h if you wish to change them.

-To run the program, compile with your favorite compiler (For example, using g++: ```g++ Studybot.h Studybot.cpp Studybot_main.cpp Flashcard.h -o myStudybot.exe```), and get your study on!
-My code should work on Windows, Mac, and Linux (if you run into problems, please submit a detailed issue report).

 ## Example:
 **Filename:** *example.txt*